philzook58/philzook58.github.io/_posts/2025-09-22-kdrag_proof_rules.md

 On the principle that Z3 exposed functionality should be rewrapped into Proof manipulating functions, there is a function `subst` <https://github.com/philzook58/knuckledragger/blob/4ecf328b8e0b31c7330ef53102d2812b96522469/src/kdrag/kernel.py#L330> which takes in equality proofs and uses `z3.substitute` in order to replace them everywhere.

-A fuller compliment of equational rules involving congruence, transitivity, and reflexivity are kept in a side file.
+A fuller compliment of equational rules involving congruence, transitivity, and reflexivity are kept in a side file <https://github.com/philzook58/knuckledragger/blob/4ecf328b8e0b31c7330ef53102d2812b96522469/src/kdrag/theories/logic/axioms.py#L25> .
 They have not proven themselves to be useful enough to be promoted to the kernel.

 ```
   |= ta1 = ta2   |= tb1 = tb2    ...